-The USC Career Center provides tips on writing a CV: https://careers.usc.edu/resources/resume-or-cv/
+The USC Career Center provides tips on writing a CV on their website.

-These materials will be evaluated by the Director of Doctoral Studies.
+These materials will be evaluated by the Director of Doctoral Studies and by each student's mentor/advisor.
 Students are expected to discuss progress and plans with their advisors.